cscorley/dissertation/chapters/4_proposed/1_flt.md

 that commit.
 This allows our evaluation to capture any entities added to address the issue report, as well as changed entities, but does not capture any entities that were removed by the change.

-##### Subject Systems

-There are two publicly-available and recently published datasets that could be used in this study.
-Between these two datasets are over 1200 defects and features from 14 open source Java projects.
-Choosing a publicly-available dataset allows for this work to be set in context of work completed by other researchers.

-The first is a dataset of four software systems by @Dit-etal_2013 and contains method-level goldsets.
-This dataset was automatically extracted from changesets that relate to the queries (issue reports).
-The second is a dataset of 14 software systems by @Moreno-etal_2014 and contains class-level goldsets.
-This dataset was automatically extracted from patches attached to issue reports.
-The four software systems in the first dataset also appear in the second, supplying us with both class- and method-level goldsets for the queries.

 ##### Data Collection and Analysis